freezy/dmd-extensions/README.md

 Depending on the source, the game folders and colorization files are named differently:

 - In VPM, the game folders are named after the ROM name (e.g. `cp_16` for Champion Pub).
-- Serum files are named after the game name, but with the `.cRZ` extension (e.g. `cp_16.cRZ`)
+- Serum files can be named anything, but must have the `.cRZ` extension.
-- VNI/PAL files are always named `pin2dmd.vni` and `pin2dmd.pal`.
+- VNI/PAL/PAC files can be named anything, but must have the `.vni`/`.pal`/`.pac` extension.
 - In Pinball Arcade and Pinball FX3, the games have different names.
 Scroll down for [a list of game names](#game-names) at the time of writing.

-For example, a structure for Champion Pub for all games and all color formats, would look like this (note that if both a `.cRZ` and VNI/PAL files are present in the same game folder, the `.cRZ` file will be used):
+For example, a structure for Champion Pub for all games and all color formats, could look like this (note that if both a `.cRZ` and VNI/PAL/PAC files are present in the same game folder, the `.cRZ` file will be used):
 ```
 altcolor
 ├── cp_16
-│   ├── cp_16.cRZ
+│   ├── ChampionPub.cRZ
 │   ├── pin2dmd.pal
 │   └── pin2dmd.vni
 ├── ChampionPub
 │   ├── ChampionPub.cRZ
 │   ├── pin2dmd.pal
 │   └── pin2dmd.vni
+├── BALLY_Champion_Pub
+│   ├── ChampionPub.cRZ
+│   ├── pin2dmd.pal
+│   ├── pin2dmd.vni
-└── BALLY_Champion_Pub
+└── 121
-    ├── BALLY_Champion_Pub.cRZ
+    ├── ChampionPub.cRZ
     ├── pin2dmd.pal
     └── pin2dmd.vni
 ```